“We value relationships and strive to function as a family, caring for one another’s needs.”

 In 1975, the congregation moved into a new meetinghouse near Reedsville and took the name of Mountain View Mennonite Chapel.

 Today, we’re a church of about 100 people.
 We enjoy a blended service of contemporary music and hymns.
 We value strong biblical teaching through sermons, Sunday school and Bible studies.
 We make a special effort to reach the unsaved in the community through friendship evangelism.
 Our vacation bible school is a highlight of the summer for the church.
 Our program continues to grow, reaching more and more children in the community every year.

 We are governed by an elder board, with the pastor serving as a member of the board.
 They provide spiritual guidance and appoint coordinators to carry out church programs and functions.

-Our members are encouraged to participate in local service opportunities as well as short term mission trips.
+Our members are encouraged to participate in local service opportunities as well as short & long term mission trips.
 We value relationships and strive to function as a family, caring for one another’s needs.